-Of the proposed equipment, emissions from the emergency generator are the simplest to understand.
 The generator's engine combusts fuel, which provides mechanical power that works in conjunction with an alternator to produce electrical power.
-Simply, all emissions from the generator come from the combustion of fuel - in this case, natural gas.
+All emissions from the generator come from the combustion of natural gas.
 The proposed generator engine has the specifications shown in Table 22, which were used in calculating its potential to emit.